MSc Engineering Mathematics

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Engineering Mathematics.

-An upper second-class honours degree (or international equivalent) in an engineering discipline, computer science, mathematics or a closely related field.
+An upper second-class honours degree (or international equivalent) in any engineering discipline, computer science, mathematics or physics.
+Unfortunately applicants with a Biology or non-STEM degree will not be considered suitable for this programme.

 See international equivalent qualifications on the International Office website.